shinbeth/pasizaidimai/11/README.md

 +----------+
 3 rows in set (0.000 sec)

-MariaDB [(none)]> GRANT ALL PRIVILEGES ON 'lesson1'.* TO 'user1'@localhost;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near ''lesson1'.* TO 'user1'@localhost' at line 1
 MariaDB [(none)]> GRANT ALL PRIVILEGES ON lesson1.* TO 'user1'@localhost;
 Query OK, 0 rows affected (0.002 sec)

 MariaDB [(none)]> FLUSH PRIVILEGES;
 Query OK, 0 rows affected (0.001 sec)

-MariaDB [(none)]> SHOWS GRANTS FOR 'user1'@localhost;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'SHOWS GRANTS FOR 'user1'@localhost' at line 1
-MariaDB [(none)]> SHOWS GRANTS FOR user1@localhost;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'SHOWS GRANTS FOR user1@localhost' at line 1
-MariaDB [(none)]> SHOWS GRANTS FOR 'user1'@localhost;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'SHOWS GRANTS FOR 'user1'@localhost' at line 1
-MariaDB [(none)]> SHOWS GRANTS FOR 'user1';
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'SHOWS GRANTS FOR 'user1'' at line 1
-MariaDB [(none)]> SHOWS GRANTS FOR user1;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'SHOWS GRANTS FOR user1' at line 1
 MariaDB [(none)]> SHOW GRANTS FOR 'user1'@localhost;
 +--------------------------------------------------------------------------------------------------------------+
 | Grants for user1@localhost                                                                                   |